QinCai-rui/Poker-Chip-Sorter/JOURNAL.md

   ==================================================================
 -->

-This is my journal of the design and building process of **Poker Chip Sorter**.
-You can view this journal in more detail on **Hack Club Blueprint** [here](https://blueprint.hackclub.com/projects/622).

 ## 10/18/2025 12 PM - Started the project and made some 3D models

 Well what could I possibly say.
 Started on stage 1 of my project, which is a spinner that prepares the chips for later stages. here are some screenshots and photos of my progress!